 Enabling the Debug Console

-The Witcher 3 debug console allows you to write different commands that can spawn enemies, change your player character, and do other cool stuff.
+The Witcher 3 debug console allows you to write different commands that can spawn enemies, change your player character, add money, and do other cool stuff.
 You can enable this console in two ways: manually (recommended) or by using a mod.

 Here’s the manual method:

 - Navigate to your Witcher 3 game folder and find the general.ini file.